Avalanche kills one, traps four in northeastern Turkey

 The five workers were repairing a broken generator in a construction site for a tunnel when the avalanche struck, AFAD spokesman Dogan Eskinat said.
 AFAD teams had recovered one body and the effort to rescue other people was underway but bad weather delayed efforts.

-"There is a 1 kilometer climb to where the four workers remain trapped.
+"There is a 1 kilometre climb to where the four workers remain trapped.
 I am told weather is terrible and the rescue helicopters could not take off," Eskinat said.

 Six months after the tragedy Turkey tightened work safety regulations and introduced tougher penalties for breaches.